JeffCottonBWFC/ProjectEulerSubmissions/README.md

 # ProjectEulerSubmissions
-Contains solutions to the Project Euler challenge written in C++
+Contains solutions to Project Euler challenges written in C++